rcook/beginning-practical-haskell/part02.md

 $= 5 ^ 2 + 2 ^ 2$<br>
 $= 29$

 It can be shown that single-argument functions obtained by currying multiple-argument functions in this way are equivalent in expressive power and only differ in the number of steps required to evaluate them.
+The transformation is also obvious and completely mechanical.

 Finally, these _lambda forms_ can be written in an abbreviated form: